With WorldShare Interlibrary Loan, you can:

-- If you handle all ILL transactions at your main library, but want lenders to ship materials directly to branches when appropriate—you could have a different constant data record for each of your branches—this removes the need to complete this data manually on each and every request.
+- If you handle all ILL transactions at your main library but want lenders to ship materials directly to branches when appropriate, you can create a different constant data record for each of your branches.
+This removes the need to complete this data manually on each request.

-Similarly, Libraries that lend via ILL can create a constant data record to fit any routine lending situation.
-For example, you would have a constant data record for all of the return to information for loan requests so you are not manually adding to each request.
+Similarly, libraries that lend via ILL can create a constant data record to fit any routine lending situation.
+For example, you could create a constant data record for all of the "return to" information on loan requests so you are not manually adding to each request.

-Unique to OCLC, the ILL Fee Management (IFM) feature of WorldShare ILL lets you reconcile resource sharing charges and payments through your monthly OCLC invoice.
-Participating libraries report an average savings of more than $45 on each request by eliminating invoices and check writing for individual transactions.
+Unique to OCLC, the Interlibrary Loan Fee Management (IFM) feature of WorldShare ILL lets you reconcile resource-sharing charges and payments through your monthly OCLC invoice.
+Participating libraries report an average savings of more than $45 on each request through the elimination of invoices and check writing for individual transactions.

 For borrowing libraries, using the feature is as easy as clicking a checkbox and entering the maximum cost you are willing to pay for an item on the ILL workform.
 Your monthly OCLC invoice will include additional line items showing:

-- Credits your library receives for supplying items
+- credits your library receives for supplying items, and

 Future enhancements to WorldShare Interlibrary Loan will enable you to use IFM to pay for materials from content providers in addition to lending libraries.